molpopgen/fwdpy/docs/extending.rst

    $ #We must use an OMP-enabled clang on OS X:
    $ CC=clang-omp CXX=clang-omp++ python3 setup.py install

-I see this amonst the output:
+I see this in the output:

 .. code-block:: bash